cloudmesh-community/book/chapters/doc/markdown.md

 ### Advanced Pandoc

-pnadoc can integrate extensions and filters.
+pandoc can integrate extensions and filters.
 We have not made yet use of them but like to explore them over time.

 Packages of interest include: